knappa/steadycellphenotype/README.md

 ## Using a virtual environment

-If you encounter compatibility errors between various python and package versions on your computer, it may be useful to create a virtual environment with project-specific versions. (e.g. as of this writing there are issues with the current versions of numba and python 3.9 on MacOS.)
+If you encounter compatibility errors between various python and package versions on your computer, it may be useful to create a virtual environment with project-specific versions. (e.g. as of this writing there are issues with the current versions of numba and python 3.9 on macOS.)
 To create a virtual environment, first find the desired version of python on your machine.
-(We assume 3.8 below.) _Hint_: On MacOS and Linux, we can use
+(We assume 3.8 below.) _Hint_: On macOS and Linux, we can use
 ```
 find / -name python3.8 2>&1 | grep -v "Permission denied"
 ```